alexluckett/calendar-status-for-slack/README.md

 Windows:
 * Import `task_scheduler_job.xml` to Task Scheduler
 * Modify the single action with a path to `pythonw.exe`
-    * Argments should be modified to include your personal Slack token and a runtime directory for temp files
+    * Provide a single argument (as below) to your config file containing your personal Slack token and a runtime directory for temp files
 * Ensure your Python environment includes the required packages (requirements.txt)

 Future versions of this will include an installer.